Birth Doula FAQ

 When should I call my doula?

 You should call your doula at any time and she will assist with next steps.
-I am available via text or email for support prior to this time if needed.
+I am available via text, email or phone for support prior to this time if needed.
 Once the doula contract is signed, Deb is on call for two weeks prior to the due date and two weeks after the due date.